Muslims observe Muharram with 'tazia' processions, special prayers | Law-Order

 - India

 Muslims took out ''tazia'' processions, flagellated themselves and offered special prayers as they observed Muharram - the martyrdom of Imam Hussain - on Saturday.
-At least six people were killed due to electrocution and more than 30 injured in Jharkhand and Gujarat as ''tazias'' came in contact with high-tension wires.
+At least eight people were killed due to electrocution and more than 80 injured in Jharkhand, Gujarat and Uttar Pradesh as ''tazias'' came in contact with high-tension wires.

+There were also a few incidents of violence during Muharram processions in places such as Delhi and Varanasi in Uttar Pradesh.

 Prime Minister Narendra Modi and several other leaders paid tributes to Hazrat Imam Hussain.